movebit/move/language/move-analyzer/editors/code/README.md

 1.If you already have installed *move-analyzer* or *aptos-move-analyzer*, please disable them before installing **sui-move-analyzer**, because it may have some conflicts.

-2.You need to install SuiCli refer as https://docs.sui.io/references/cli before install `sui-move-analyzer`.
+2.You need to install SuiCLI refer as https://docs.sui.io/references/cli before install `sui-move-analyzer`.

 ### How to Install (Must Read)
 The `sui-move-analyzer` Visual Studio Code extension works via two components: the `sui-move-analyzer language server` and the extension itself.
 Below are two steps that describe how to install all of them.